Light Pollution - Is it a statutory nuisance?

 The Council can now assess whether lighting is a Statutory Nuisance under the Clean Neighbourhoods and Environment Act 2005.

 This act extends the Statutory Nuisance provisions of the Environmental Protection Act 1990, to cover artificial light emitted from premises (excluding transport facilities, freight depots, lighthouses, defence premises and prisons).
+If your complaint is about street lights please report it to street lighting.

 A nuisance can be described as an adverse state of affairs that interferes with an individual's use and enjoyment of his or her property.